nonpartisan-redistricting-datahub/pdv-ct/vest-ct-18/README.md

 - File: CT Precinct-Level Election Results
   - Online: n/a
   - Accessed: 11/12/21
-  - Note: We received these through email correspondence with the CT SOS Office.
+  - Note: Received via email correspondence with LEAD@ct.gov.
+LEAD is the Legislation and Elections Administration Division of the CT SOS.

 ## File processing